Help Wanted: An airbrush artist to save the summer

 Grandmothers get matching tattoos with their grandsons.
 Mothers and daughters come in for henna tattoos.
 Friends get matching bellybutton piercings.
 And new couples want T-shirts with both of their names painted on them.

 “It creates a bond,” he said.
-“And that what brings them back to Wildwood.”
+“And that’s what brings them back to Wildwood.”

 Now, Zarfati was trying to stitch together a crew to make those memories.
 He had his wife, Vivian, running one store and his children — ranging from 15 to 24 years old — stationed at the others.